 The Australian Government recognises the importance of research, science and innovation for increasing productivity and wellbeing to achieve long term economic growth for the Australian community and to enable Australia to engage effectively with current and future national and global challenges.
 Research is a key contributor to improving Australia’s productivity over the longer term.1

 There is an increasing focus on showcasing or measuring the societal benefits from research, and a need for better coordination in reporting and promoting the impact of these research outcomes.
 This will become increasingly important in a tight fiscal government environment where returns on investment in research will need to be demonstrated in terms of environmental, economic and social impact.
 For these reasons and others, key stakeholders including government, industry and the community require more information on the benefits derived from investment in Australian research activities.

-A working group was established to develop a common understanding of approaches, terminology and reporting of research impact.
-This work, outlined below, will complement separate work on the assessment of the impact of university research being coordinated by the Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education.
+A working group was established in 2012 to develop a common understanding of approaches, terminology and reporting of research impact.

 The following agencies established a working group to develop a common understanding of approaches, terminology and reporting of research impact:

 - Australian Institute of Aboriginal and Torres Strait Islanders Studies